top of page

 • $7.96/100 payroll - WC Class Code 0042 Landscape Gardening & Drivers

 These work comp class codes categorize similar businesses based on the work their employees perform.
-The dollar rate right directly reflects the risk of workplace place injury based on a particular classification code.
+The dollar rate directly reflects the risk of workplace place injury based on a particular classification code.
 A higher-risk classification, such as a construction classification code, will result in higher premiums compared to lower-risk occupations, like office, desk work.

 Properly classifying businesses is crucial beyond simply what you pay.